Key message: Brush twice a day with a manual or electric toothbrush.

 1. Choose a fluoride toothpaste

-All children up to the age of three should use a toothpaste with at least 1000ppm fluoride, before bed and at another time of the day (most people choose when they get up in the morning).
+All children up to the age of three should use a toothpaste with at least 1000ppm fluoride, before bed and at one other time every day (most people choose when they get up in the morning).
 Use a smear of toothpaste.
 DO NOT let children lick or eat toothpaste from the tube.

-Children over the age of 6 and adults should use toothpaste containing between 1350ppm and 1500ppm fluoride.
+From age 7, use toothpaste containing between 1350ppm and 1500ppm fluoride.
 Use a pea sized blob of toothpaste.

 Fluoride strength is listed in the ingredients on the back of the toothpaste tube as ppm (parts per million).
 Click here for our TOOTHPASTE GUIDE.